 The hummus is fresh and tangy and goes perfectly with the pillowy pita and family style kebab platter at Terra Mediterranean at Willowbend in Plano.
 The delicate pilaf has so many textures and tastes from saffron, nuts, and dates.
 And the falafel here is the best in Dallas.
 Savor the flavors, soak in the vibe close your eyes and dream of Turkey and Greece.

 With touches of turquoise, copper and earthenwares and Turkish style interiors, you forget you are in Frisco, Texas and not in the Mediterranean when you are in Chef Andres restaurant at The Star.
 Zatinya means ‘Olive Oil’ explained our waiter Fudge as he went over the menu inspired by Greek, Lebanese and Turkish cuisine.

 From bantijan bil laban, a crispy eggplant dish with pistachio and barberries to Bronzino to seared halloumi: there are so many choices that keep you wanting to go back to try them all.
 Sadly it is currently closed.

 Enjoy Beachy vibes at Tommy Bahama

 Dallas is definitely landlocked no doubt, but a visit to Tommy Bahama, the restaurant in the Legacy West, Plano helps you get some beachy vibes and cure that beach withdrawal.
-Stepping into the breezy open 2000 sq ft patio with the louvered roof and rattan looking furniture makes you instantly feels like you are in the islands.
-The interior has the same island vibe with lots of green.
-The restaurant features hand crafted cocktails, craft beers, rum drinks and entrees such as Caribbean rubbed Mahi Mahi, jerk chicken and coconut shrimps.
+Stepping into the breezy open 2000 sq ft patio with the louvered roof and rattan looking furniture makes you instantly feel like you are in the islands.

 Sip Sangria at Bulla Gastrobar